 Some of the most common finishes used and specified in Australia today can be found here.

-In 2020, two really popular finishes are Brushed Nickel and Graphite Nickel.
+In 2020, two really popular finishes are Brushed Nickel and Graphite Nickel (also known as Gunmetal).
 Brushed Nickel is a softer tone than satin nickel and interfaces very nicely with stainless steel.
 Graphite Nickel is a gunmetal like appearance and is a 2020 architectural favourite.
 You can view these finishes here.

 There are several components required to make up a complete door handle.
 There’s the latch or mortise lock, there’s the fixings and then there’s the handle itself.
 Be aware that some companies require you to buy these separately and others pre-make the kit so all you have to buy is one box with everything you need in it.
 That also effects the price – kitted boxes are less expensive.